How to Measure and Train Zone 2, with Jared Berg

 Trevor Connor 37:07

-could I give you the simple answer?
+So could I give you the simple answer?
 I scheduled the test two days after I completed cascades.
-Yeah, you were you told you were just done.
-I was just done.
-Yes, you know

 Rob Pickels 37:17

-what was interesting?
-And Jared has tested me outside of the lab at his house I’ve done testing into his living room back the day, you know.
-And that was prior to me doing pisca, I think a few years ago, I don’t remember, maybe my results weren’t really that great in the whole scheme of things, and it took me a long time to realize why.
-And this is a word of caution to everyone out there.
-It wasn’t until I did a study with Dr San Milan looking at continuous lactate monitors, where I was literally taking lactate samples like six or eight times a day for weeks straight, that I realized caffeine and stimulants.
-So if I take ADHD medication, or if I drink caffeine, my lactate drives through the roof.
-And I rolled up to your house sucking down like an Ozo latte, like I am right now.
-I
+You know what was interesting and Jared has tested me outside of the lab at his house, I’ve done testing in Jared’s living room back the day and that was prior to me doing Pisca, I think a few years ago, I don’t remember maybe, and my results weren’t really that great in the whole scheme of things, and it took me a long time to realize why.
+This is a word of caution to everyone out there.
+It wasn’t until I did a study with Dr. San Milan, looking at continuous lactate monitors, where I was literally taking lactate samples like six or eight times a day for weeks straight, that I realized caffeine and stimulants, so if I take ADHD medication or if I drink caffeine, my lactate drives through the roof and I rolled up to your house sucking down like an Ozo latte, like I am right now.

 Jared Berg 38:10